let list = [1,"Arthur"; 2,"Benoît"; 3,"Camille"; 4,"Damián"] in

 The search can be greatly modified by playing with two filters: casefolding and matching_defect.

-The casefolding parameter is the function used to perform a case-insensitive search.
+The casefolding parameter is the function used to tune the case-sensitivity of the search.
 Two strings that have the same image under this function will be considered equal (exact match).

 This function is applied only in the preprocess stage, see below.